 Section 12.
 Amendment.
 This Agreement may be amended only in writing, formally executed in the same manner as this Agreement.

 Section 13.
 Counterparts.
 This Agreement and any amendment(s) may be executed in up to <number of parties> counterparts, each of which shall be deemed an original and all of which shall constitute one and the same instrument.

+Section 14.
+Termination; Effect of Annexation.
+This Agreement shall remain in effect so long as the Property remains in unincorporated Orange County, Florida, unless the Parties terminate it in writing.
+If any portion of the Property is proposed to be annexed into a neighboring municipality, and out of the unincorporated areas, County may, in its sole discretion, terminate this Agreement upon notice to the Owner.

+[Signatures appear on following pages]

 IN WITNESS WHEREOF, the Parties have caused this Agreement to be duly executed by their respective duly authorized representatives on the dates set forth below.